-With the exception of emergency response vehicles, strobe lights are not authorized for use at BBTCA.
+With the exception of emergency response vehicles, strobe lights are not authorized for use at Billy Bishop Toronto City Airport.

-Open top tractors and push back carts do not require a rotating or flashing beacon provided the driver and passengers are wearing high visibility safety vests / apparel that comply with CSA Z96-02, or equivalent.
+Open top tractors and push back carts do not require a rotating or flashing beacon provided the driver and passengers are wearing high visibility safety vests / apparel that comply with a minimum of CSA Z96-15 class 2.